Anatomy of a Backbend - Part 2

 But this comes with a few downsides including our body being designed to be the stiffest where we are most vulnerable (lucky thing it is too) and difficulty inhaling and expanding the ribcage when placed at its end range of motion in a backbend.

-This means we require a greater amount of conscious muscle engagement to get our upper back moving the way we want to get use out of every joint of the spinal joint!
+This means we require a greater amount of conscious muscle engagement (aka mindful movement) to get our upper back moving the way we want to get use out of every joint of the spinal joint!

-In our thoracic spine, stabilisers are our multifidus and rotatores muscles that continue on from the cervical spine.
+In our thoracic spine, our stabilisers are the multifidus and rotatores muscles that continue on from the cervical spine.
 And our mover muscles are the thoracic paraspinals and all the bigger muscles that surround the shoulder blades, ribs and vertebrae.

 But there’s more…